Hoe and Worthing Archive: Spring Farm

 Lucy Norton's album,1920s/30s

-Lucy Norton (née Barker) married Fred Butterfield (see 8 & 9 Hoe page) and when widowed, married Cyril Norton of Spring Farm.
-Her daughter Mabel Butterfield passed the photograph album on to her own daughter, Mary Hubbard.
+Lucy Norton (née Barker) married Fred Butterfield (see 8 & 9 Hoe page) and when widowed, married Cyril Norton.
+Her daughter Mabel Butterfield passed the photograph album on to her own daughter, Mary Hubbard who kindly lent it to the archive to be copied.

 H8